Anne Perry

-Anne Perry (born Juliet Marion Hulme; 28 October 1938 – 10 April 2023) was a British writer and convicted murderer.
+Anne Perry (born Juliet Marion Hulme; 28 October 1938 – 10 April 2023) was a British crime writer.
 She was the author of the Thomas and Charlotte Pitt and William Monk series of historical detective fiction.

-In 1994, it became public knowledge that Perry had been convicted of murder in Christchurch, New Zealand in 1954 when she was fifteen.
+In 1994, it became public knowledge that Perry had been convicted of murder in Christchurch, New Zealand, in 1954 when she was fifteen.
 She and her sixteen-year-old friend Pauline Parker murdered Parker's mother, Honorah.
 After serving a five-year sentence for the murder, Perry changed her name from Juliet Hulme and returned to the United Kingdom.
 She was identified by the media following the release of the film Heavenly Creatures, directed by Peter Jackson, which is based on the case.

 Early life

-Juliet Marion Hulme was born on 28 October 1938 in London, the daughter of physicist Henry Rainsford Hulme.
+Juliet Marion Hulme was born on 28 October 1938 in London, the second child and first daughter of physicist Henry Rainsford Hulme.
 Hulme was diagnosed with tuberculosis as a child and sent to the Caribbean, South Africa, and New Zealand in hopes that a warmer climate would improve her health.
 She rejoined her family after her father took a position as rector of Canterbury University College in New Zealand.
 She attended Christchurch Girls' High School, located in what became the Cranmer Centre.
 A 1948 Auckland Star photograph of Hulme arriving in New Zealand was discovered by Auckland Libraries staff in 2012 and written about in the Heritage et AL blog.